 - the articles generalizing the state of gamedev and programming

 - writing about both gamedev and webdev

-The only promotion I used was Twitter with #dajsiepoznac hashtag and Snapchat (lang: polish) where 20+ people watched me.
-Potentially, you could include ocassional take-ons on the "Devs PL" Slack (chat) but I was much more into discussions rather than self-promotion.
+The only promotion I had was Twitter with #dajsiepoznac hashtag and Snapchat (lang: polish) where 20+ people watched me.
+Potentially, you could include ocassional take-ons on the “Devs PL” Slack (chat) but I was much more into discussions rather than self-promotion.

 And here’s my (I believe) best article: